View on GitHub

 This tutorial assumes you’re using git, GCC, and make.

-To embed toy into your program, simply clone the git repository into a submodule - here we’ll assume you called it Toy.
+To embed toy into your program, simply clone the git repository.

-Toy’s makefile uses the variable TOY_OUTDIR to define where the output of the build command will place the result.
-You MUST set this to a value, relative to the Toy directory.
+Toy’s makefile uses the exported variable TOY_OUTDIR to define where the output of the build command will place the result.
+If you’re building Toy as a submodule (which is recommended), then you MUST set this value to a directory name, relative to the root directory.

 Next, you’ll want to run make the from within Toy’s source, assuming the output directory has been created.
 There are two options for building Toy - library (default) or static; the former will create a shared library (and a .dll file on windows), while the latter will create a static library.